kristingreenslit/pivot-table/README.md

 ### Architecture

 Major components are outlined with different border colors in the image below.
-Each state (Delaware, Maine, etc.) is an individual object and was rendered as its own column within its component.
+Each state (Delaware, Maine, etc.) is an object and was rendered as an individual column within its component.

 <p align='center'>
   <img src='./public/components.png' width='750' height='500' />